expo/entity/README.md

 Note: The entity framework instance should not be shared across multiple requests since it contains a unique memoized [Dataloader](https://github.com/graphql/dataloader#class-dataloader).
 A long-lived instance is prone to data synchronization issues, especially when the application is scaled horizontally and multiple shared caches would exist for the same data.

+## Contributing

+We control development tooling versions using [mise-en-place](https://mise.jdx.dev).
+If you have it installed, then:

+- Running `mise run ci` will run all tests that our CI environment will run.
+- Running `mise t` will show a list of mise tasks you can run with `mise run <name>`.
+- Running `mise en .` will enter a shell environment which includes node and yarn.

+If you don't have `mise` installed, [you can install it](https://mise.jdx.dev/installing-mise.html#https-mise-run) as easily as running `curl https://mise.run/zsh | sh`.

 ## Releasing

 To release a new version: